Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 Share your user needs

-You should share the user needs you find with anyone who’s interested in your service, including colleagues, stakeholder, users and the public.
+Once you’ve learned about your users and their needs, you should share what you know with anyone who’s interested in your service, including colleagues, stakeholders, users and the public.

-The more you share, the more people will learn about your service.
+The more you share, the more others will understand about your users and what they need from your service.
 They’ll also ask questions, spot gaps and comment on what you’re doing - all of which will help you design a better service.

-When writing a user story, you should keep a record of the user need it relates to.
+When writing a user story, you should keep track of the user needs it relates to.
 This traceability allows you to track related activities and determine how well you’re meeting a particular user need.

 You may find the following guides useful: